-On 27th October 2017 we had our annual Hallowe'en walk.
+In October we had our annual Hallowe'en walk.
 The students put a huge effort into making some really creative, home-made costumes.
 Lots of parents joined us on our walk down the road from the school to the crossroads and back to the school.

 Our Santa Dash took place on December 17th 2022.
 All students who participated ran/walked 3.3kms The route was on roads around our school.
 Members of the community and parents/guardians helped steward the route.
 Teachers ran and helped with providing refreshments of water and oranges when the children finished the run.

 Seachtain na Gaeilge

 In the weeks leading up to Saint Patrick’s Day the children from Junior and Senior Infants and First and Second classes enjoyed some Irish dancing lessons.
 Students from the older classes helped to teach the steps of the one, two, three.
 We created our own version of 'An Damhsa Mór' thanks to the help of our senior classes.
-The children enjoyed a Ceilí on the 15th March 2018.
+The children enjoyed a Ceilí.

 Easter Exercise Trail